Cranes (restaurant)

 Restaurant in Washington, D.C., U.S.

-Cranes is a restaurant in the Penn Quarter neighborhood of Washington, D.C., United States.
-The restaurant was opened on February 8, 2020 by chef Pepe Moncayo, and blends Japanese and Spanish cuisine.
+Cranes was a restaurant in the Penn Quarter neighborhood of Washington, D.C., United States.
+The restaurant was opened on February 8, 2020, by chef Pepe Moncayo, and blended Japanese and Spanish cuisine.
 It received a Michelin star in 2021.
-However, with the 2023 Michelin Guide, the restaurant has lost its once starred-status.
+However, with the 2023 Michelin Guide, the restaurant lost its status.

+Cranes closed on February 18, 2026.
+Moncayo did not disclose the reasons behind the closure.

 A bento box lunch at Cranes.